Left Unity (UK): Following Labour leadership elections

 Left Unity was profoundly impacted by the Labour Party leadership election of September 2015, when Jeremy Corbyn was elected.
 During the leadership election, Left Unity opposed what it saw as a "witch hunt" against left-wingers who were not Labour Party members, but were allowed to vote for Corbyn as leader because of election rules that were changed under former leader Ed Miliband.
 However, it has been calculated that Corbyn would have won in the first round with 51% of votes, even without "£3 registered supporters", having gained the support of 49.6% of full members and 57.6% of affiliated (trade union) supporters.

 Accompanying Corbyn's campaign and unexpected election was a significant influx of several hundred thousand of new members and supporters, shifting the political direction and membership base of the party leftwards.
 In the weeks following Corbyn's election as Leader of the Labour Party, approximately 300 Left Unity members, including many prominent leadership figures, resigned and joined the Labour Party.
 The November 2015 Left Unity Party Conference was dominated by the issue of what to do now that the Labour Party was led by Corbyn, a leader with politics similar to those of Left Unity, but with a mass membership of socialists, compared to Left Unity's then 1,500 members—down from its 2014 peak of 2,000.
 Many of the motions discussed the possible dissolution of Left Unity as a political party, with party members joining either the Labour Party itself or Momentum.
 By July 2016, membership had fallen further to 1,230 members.

 In the run-up to the Labour leadership election one year later, individuals who had retweeted Left Unity were accused of supporting rival parties and therefore expelled from the party, therefore being unable to vote in the leadership election.
 Left Unity and others on social media saw this as hypocritical and contributed to the rise of the hashtag #LabourPurge on Twitter.

 2017 general election

 Left Unity called for a victory for Labour in the 2017 general election.

 2019 general election

 Left Unity again called for a victory for Labour in the 2019 general election.

 Protests

 In 2014, the organisation protested at then Education Secretary Michael Gove following the decision by two examination boards (AQA and OCR) within the United Kingdom to remove American literature from their set texts with a short sit-in protest in the Department for Education (DfE) headquarters in central London.
 Left Unity accused the new curriculum of propagating "a more narrow teaching agenda in our schools".

+2019 - present

+Since 2019, Left Unity has remained a minor radical left winged political party in the UK, contesting few elections.
+Its campaigning centered on opposition austerity, workers' migrants' and rights, climate change, anti racism.
+The party is affiliated with the party of the European left and has sought cooperation with socialist and progressive organisations, though it has continued to operate independently and has not gained significant electoral representation.